thelastmile/ProjectPhaseGuidebook/README.md

 ![](Screen Shot 2015-10-24 at 4.23.20 PM.png)

-The following chapters describe each week more in
+The following articles describe each week more detail.